C. Diff Infection (CDI): From Diagnosis to Treatment

 Initial episode of mild disease (leukocytosis with WBC <15,000 cells/mL and Creatinine of <1.5mg/dL)

-• Fidaxomicin should be first-line for treatment: 200mg orally twice a day for 10 days (IDSA)
+- Fidaxomicin should be first-line for treatment: 200mg orally twice a day for 10 to 14 days (IDSA)

 Initial episode of severe disease (leukocytosis with WBC >15,000 cells/mL and Creatinine of >1.5mg/dL)

-• Vancomycin 125mg four times a day for 10 days is second-line
+- Vancomycin 125mg four times a day for 10 days as second-line

 Initial episode with fulminant disease (hypotension, shock, ileus, megacolon)

-• Vancomycin PO 500mg four times a day and per rectum (if ileus is present) plus IV Metronidazole 500mg three times a day
+- Vancomycin PO 500mg four times a day and per rectum (if ileus is present) plus IV Metronidazole 500mg every 8 hours

 Complications